mheerdink/bayesian_ICC/README.md

 source('bayesian_ICC.R')

+set.seed(123)

-# get the data in long format for the bayesian ICC
+# the data have to be in long format for the bayesian ICC
-# and create a second rating column to demonstrate the multivariate ICC
+# also, create a second rating column to demonstrate the multivariate ICC
 sf.df <- sf %>%
     as_data_frame() %>%
     mutate(object = 1:n()) %>%